 About the Bulletin

-The online Bulletin reflects the most up-to-date information available and is updated as changes are made to the curriculum.
-Past versions of the College Bulletin are available for download from our archive in Adobe Acrobat (PDF) format.
-Note: Archived bulletins are only applicable to that academic year’s course requirements.
-Please visit your advisor for more information, or if you have questions regarding this.
+The online College of Engineering Bulletin reflects the most up-to-date information available and is updated as changes are made to the curriculum.
+To view past versions of the College of Engineering Bulletin in Adobe Acrobat format, please visit our archives.
+Note: archived College of Engineering Bulletins are only applicable to that academic year’s course requirements.
+Please visit your advisor for more information or if you have any questions.

 Students follow the rules of the College of Engineering Bulletin in effect for the academic term in which they begin their studies in the College of Engineering at the University of Michigan-Ann Arbor campus.
 Students who are readmitted into the College of Engineering at the University of Michigan-Ann Arbor campus follow the Bulletin in effect for the academic term in which they resume their studies.

-The College of Engineering Bulletin reflects yearly curricular changes in various degree programs.
-A student in a degree program that has degree requirement changes in a Bulletin produced during their academic career at the College of Engineering at the University of Michigan-Ann Arbor, may follow a subsequent Bulletin.
-This determination should be made in conjunction with the Program Advisor.
+The College of Engineering Bulletin reflects yearly curricular changes in the various degree programs.
+A student in a degree program that has degree requirement changes in a Bulletin produced during their academic career at the College of Engineering at the University of Michigan-Ann Arbor may follow a subsequent Bulletin.
+This determination, however, should be made in conjunction with the Program Advisor.